CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 For every type there is then a `OperationRouterHandler` that accepts requests to that specific URL, after which a `NotificationSubscriber` handles all checks related to subscribing, for which it uses a `SubscriptionType` that contains all the information necessary for a specific type.
-If the subscription is valid and has authorization, the results will be saved in a `SubscriptionStorage`.
+If the subscription is valid and has authorization, the results will be saved in a `NotificationChannelStorage`.

 ## Activity